dewminigunasekera/nslkdd_ueba_pipeline/README.md

 # NSL-KDD UEBA Anomaly Detection

 High-accuracy anomaly detection using the NSL-KDD dataset.
-This is a **UEBA-style behavioral detection model**, not rule-based IDS. how to run : Use the KDDTrain+_20Percent.csv file to run the notebook locally.
+This is a **UEBA-style behavioral detection model**, not rule-based IDS.

+How to run : Use the KDDTrain+_20Percent.csv file to run the notebook locally.
 ## 🔧 Method

 - **Stage 1:** Isolation Forest for anomaly detection